Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-Participants were distinctly aware of how flagging as a mechanism places the burden of moderation on them, specifically emphasizing those with underrepresented identities.
+Participants were distinctly aware of how flagging as a mechanism places the burden of moderation on them.
+Those with underrepresented identities in our sample especially emphasized the additional burden of flagging they face.
 For example, P1 observed that they end up seeing more harmful content due to their identity characteristics: \textit{``I will flag things because, unfortunately, if you're a queer person, if you're a trans person, if you're a person of color, if you're a woman, you will regularly encounter really heinous comments.''}

-P15, P16, and P22 noted that flagging takes more effort than it should.
-P22 added that categorizing harmful content, such as spam content, can be confusing when platforms' definitions are unclear and fail to cover all types of content.
-This burden is exacerbated by platforms' differing policies for flagging, resulting in different categorizations.
+Several participants noted that flagging takes more effort than it should.
+As described in Section \ref{RQ2:ethical-judgement}, categorizing harmful content can be confusing when the categories platforms provide of inappropriate content fail to cover all types of norm violations.
+This burden is exacerbated by platforms' differing flagging policies, resulting in different categorizations.
+As P25 proposes: \begin{quote} \textit{``I wish you could just click a button, report it, and it would just go to whatever algorithm or software that determines this does or doesn't meet our requirements [and] maybe you could have the option to comment specifically.''} \end{quote}